BhavanaS97/BhavanaS97/README.md

 - The ability to **collaborate with stakeholders** and understand their product language
 - Experience translating business requirements into scalable, automated solutions
 - A mindset focused on **problem-solving**, continuous learning, and real-world impact
+- A strong emphasis on structured logging for traceability, debugging, and production-grade pipeline monitoring

 ## 💡 Technical Skills